 There are some new nutraceutical or Herbal supplements that might benefit mild cases of separation anxiety.
 If the anxiety is not too severe, supplements can be tried along with behavior and environmental modification, before moving on to prescription drugs.

-Anxitane and Harmonease are two examples of anti-anxiety supplements that we can dispense for mild cases
+Xylkene and Anxitane are two examples of anti-anxiety supplements that we can dispense for mild cases or in combination with other drugs

 Anxitane is supplement that a recently published veterinary clinical research study showed provides anti-anxiety benefits.
 The supplement contains the amino acid L-Theanine or Suntheanine.
 This amino acid is also found in green tea.
 Anxitane will not produce instant results.
-In most cases it takes 1-2 months on Anxitane to see an improvement in anxious behavior, although occasionally benefit may be seen as early as 2 weeks.
-Learn more about the supplement at these links Anxitane Client Brochure and Anxitane: A New Treatment for Managing Anxiety.
+In most cases it takes about a month on Anxitane to see an improvement in anxious behavior, although occasionally benefit may be seen as early as a few dayss.

 These supplements are available at Deer Run Animal Hospital.
 Please schedule an appointment with your veterinarian to determine if they are appropriate for your dog.